ysennoun/smart-bartender/README.md

 You will get as output :

-- Connection string of iot hub that you will use for installation of Iot Egde in module [`smart-bartender-iot-edge`](https://github.com/ysennoun/smart-bartender-iot-edge.git)
+- Connection string of iot hub that you will use for installation of Iot Egde in module [smart-bartender-iot-edge](https://github.com/ysennoun/smart-bartender-iot-edge.git)
 - Connection string of edge device that you will use for installation of Iot Egde in module `smart-bartender-iot-edge`
 - Container registry address to be used in module `smart-bartender-iot-edge`
 - Container registry name to be used in module `smart-bartender-iot-edge`
 - Container registry password to be used in module module `smart-bartender-iot-edge`

+## Web application

+You can visualize commands through a web application by using the project [smart-bartender-web-application](https://github.com/ysennoun/smart-bartender-web-application.git)